-Training for residential care settings, schools and local authorities on how to identify and address harmful sexual behaviour
+Training for residential care settings, schools and local authorities on how to identify, assess, and address harmful sexual behaviour.

 Consultation and Assessment

 Consultation on individual cases to explore the need for further assessment or intervention.
-Initial consultation can be undertaken over the phone, via skype or face to face.
+Initial consultation can be undertaken over the phone, via Teams / Zoom or face to face.

-Assessments are completed through a series of face to face meetings and access to previous relevant paperwork and reports.
+Assessments are completed through a series of face to face sessions and access to previous relevant paperwork and reports.

 Children and Young People